Reform ‘now main opposition party’, says Farage

 Sarah Pochin took the seat that Labour won with a majority of more than 14,000 last year by just six votes.

-Nigel Farage has said that Reform UK are “now the main opposition party” to the Government after his party’s victories in the Runcorn and Helsby by-election and other local election contests.
+Nigel Farage has said Reform UK is “now the main opposition party” to the Government after his party’s victories in the Runcorn and Helsby by-election and other local election contests.

-The Reform leader said that they “dug very deep into the Labour vote” in the Cheshire constituency and have “dug very deep into the Conservative vote” in other parts of England.
+The Reform leader said his party “dug very deep into the Labour vote” in the Cheshire constituency and “dug very deep into the Conservative vote” in other parts of England.

 In one of the closest parliamentary contests ever, new MP Sarah Pochin took the seat that Labour won with a majority of more than 14,000 last year by just six votes.